bdsmgeek/fetbot/README.md

 * `ping` - Used to test if the bot is responding.
 * `setgame` - Changes the bot's status (what game they are "playing").
+* `spank` - Will count number of spanks, and reply each time.
+Use "(prefix)spank total" to show total.

 ### Roadmap